 General Health Assessment

 Initially, our physician will need to review your complete medical history and surgical history and your family’s medical history.
-They will also ask you about your social history, which is your use of tobacco and alcohol, use of any drugs, your history of allergies, and any recent drug therapy and unusual reactions.
+They will also ask you about your social history: your use of tobacco and alcohol, any drugs, your history of allergies, and any current drug therapy and unusual reactions.
 Your medication use is particularly crucial.

-It’s possible you may need to discontinue using some drugs preoperatively because of the risk of interactions with drugs used during anesthesia.
-We will ask if you have had any previous reactions associated with anesthesia or if there is a family history of adverse reactions to anesthetic.
+You may need to discontinue using some drugs preoperatively because of the risk of interactions with medications used during anesthesia.
+We will ask if you have had any previous reactions associated with anesthesia or a family history of adverse reactions to anesthetics.

-Your general health assessment is a comprehensive review designed to look for any signs of inadequately controlled chronic diseases or undiagnosed disease.
-Diseases affecting the respiratory and cardiovascular systems are especially important when assessing a person’s fitness for anesthesia and surgery.
+Your general health assessment is a comprehensive review designed to look for any signs of inadequately controlled chronic diseases or undiagnosed diseases.
+Diseases affecting the respiratory and cardiovascular systems are critical when assessing a person’s fitness for anesthesia and surgery.

 Your physical examination continues to build on the information gathered during your general health assessment.
-It will most likely include an assessment of your heart and lungs, and your airway, documenting your vital signs.
+It will most likely include assessing your heart and lungs and your airway, documenting your vital signs.